 I chatted with Brennan Hopkins about his series “Coronatined with a Copywriter.”
-It was a fun and wide-ranging conversation, but in my opinion, one of the most important takeaways from it was a piece of advice I gave to copywriters which were that when it comes to writing copy, don’t try to reinvent the wheel.
+It was a fun and wide-ranging conversation, but, in my opinion, one of the most important takeaways from it was a piece of advice I gave to copywriters which was that when it comes to writing copy, don’t try to reinvent the wheel.

 What I’ve found is that even seasoned writers are averse to “swiping” a winning offer and, as a result, it takes them 3x or 4x longer to write a promo than it should.
 Plus, the promo that they do write is less likely to succeed.📉

 Now, if you don’t know what “swiping” is, it’s where you model off of a proven piece of salescopy.
 You’re not plagiarizing but you are mimicking its structure, and for the really good parts, you’re just rewriting them in a way that’s different enough not to piss people off, but similar enough to capture the spirit of what is being said.